Temporally Consistent Transformers for Video Generation: Introduction

-\item We show that TECO has strong performance on a variety of difficult video prediction tasks, and is able to leverage long-term temporal context to generate high quality videos with consistency.
+\item We benchmark SOTA video generation models on the datasets and analyze capabilities of each in learning long-horizon dependencies.

-\item We provide several ablations providing intuition for why TECO is able to generate more temporally consistency predictions, and how these insights can extend to future work in long-term video prediction. \end{itemize}
+\item We introduce TECO, an efficient and scalable video generation model that learns compressed representations to allow for efficient training and generation.
+We show that TECO has strong performance on a variety of difficult video prediction tasks, and is able to leverage long-term temporal context to generate high quality videos with consistency while maintaining fast sampling speed.